ropa1998/SleepMonitor/README.md

     * `sudo apt-get install sqlite3`
     * `sudo apt-get install sqlitebrowser`
 * Then you will need to run the requirements.txt file.
 To do that remember to set a virtual enviorment for this app.
 Then, inside the venv just run `pip install --user --requirement requirements.txt`.
 This will leave all the required libraries for the project to work readily installed in your virtual environment.
+* After that you must create yourself a [gmail account](https://accounts.google.com/signup/v2/webcreateaccount?flowName=GlifWebSignIn&flowEntry=SignUp) and [set it](https://myaccount.google.com/lesssecureapps) up to work for app SMTP.
+    * Then you must configure your account in the `email_sender.py` module.
+For the `USERNAME` constant write the email of your newly created account.
+Now open the Python Console and configure [keyring](https://pypi.org/project/keyring/) to use it in the app.
-* After that you must run two different Python scripts in your SBC:
+* After that you must run two different Python scripts in your SBC, in different consoles.
+Leave the second one running:
     * `create_database.py`
     * `serial_reader.py`

- That's it for the perquisites part!
+ That's it for the prequisites part!

  ## Usage
  Now to the interesting part: how do you use this?